Costa Rica: Cost of Living by Region and Residency Options

 If you’re headed down the path to finding a new country for retirement, and Costa Rica is high on your list, be sure to visit first.
 You can stay up to 90 days without a visa if you’re coming from North America.
 You can even leave Costa Rica every three months, only to return and renew your tourist visa.
 When the time comes to apply for something more permanent, consider some of the more popular areas for purchasing real estate.
 If you consider the cost of living in each area, you’re sure to find a real estate market that meets your needs.

-The cost of living in the Costa Ballena region is actually a bit more affordable than that of the Guanacaste region to the north.
+The cost of living in the Costa Ballena region is actually more affordable than that of the Guanacaste region.
 A single person can live on $1,400 to $1,700 USD per month, as opposed to $2,000+ in Guanacaste.
 Rent can range anywhere from $400 for a small two-bedroom condo to $2,500 for a luxury condo, and you can usually find anything in between as well.

 Costa Rica Residency